adityajain70/adityajain70.github.io/README.md

 An Example of one of the Machine Learning Homework Assignment I wrote as a TA: [Markov Models and Time Series Forecasting](/files/sample-ml-homework-assignment.pdf)

-Slide deck of my favorite Lecture I gave: [Storytelling With Data](/files/Storytelling-with-data.pdf)
+Slide deck of my favorite Guest Lecture I gave: [Storytelling With Data](/files/Storytelling-with-data.pdf)

 _(Bonus)_ The Final Paper from the QR Code Story: [Paper Link](/files/Final%20Project%20-%20Aditya%20Jain.pdf)